Macaulay Posets and Rings: Quotients by Monomial Ideals

 The result of Mermin and Peeva, and Shakin, does not have a rank restriction, but it only works for a poset that is the poset of monomials of some quotient of a polynomial ring by a monomial ideal.
-Furthermore, we must use the lexicographic order.

-Chong \cite{ChongKaiFongErnest2015Hfoc} was studying generalizations of the Mermin-Murai Theorem \ref{MerminMurai} and discovered more results like the two previous theorems.
+Chong \cite{ChongKaiFongErnest2015Hfoc} was studying generalizations of the Mermin--Murai Theorem \ref{MerminMurai} and discovered more results like the two previous theorems.
 After translation, Chong's results have a very natural description in our framework.

-\begin{thm}[Chong \cite{ChongKaiFongErnest2015Hfoc} 2015] The tensor product of a colored square free ring and a Clements-Lindström ring, is Macaulay.
+\begin{thm}[Chong \cite{ChongKaiFongErnest2015Hfoc} 2015] The tensor product of a colored square-free ring and a Clements--Lindström ring, is Macaulay.
 In the language of posets, the product of a star and a multiset lattice is Macaulay. \end{thm}